HendrikStrobelt/LSTMVis/README.md

 ### Config File

-a simple example of `lstm.yml` is:
+a simple example of an `lstm.yml` is:

 ```yaml
 name: children books  # project name